Skip to main content

 • Intangible: With the Intangible checkbox enabled, the collider doesn't interact with the world but may still be detected with ray casts and collision events.

-• Enable Smoothing: Smooth transform changes, to reduce motion noise (e.g. due to tracking).
+• Smoothing: Smooth transform changes, to reduce motion noise (e.g. due to tracking).
 This only applies internally to the simulation, and only to changes that come from outside the simulation (e.g. script or device tracking).
 The scene object's transform is not affected.
 Has no effect on dynamic bodies.

 • Position Tension: Smoothing spring factor, for translation.
 This controls the restitution strength of the spring, so low values are smoother but lag more.